Suddy-Chan/self-playing-game/README.md

 ## Building System

 Houses can be upgraded up to level 3:
-- Level 1: Basic house (Costs 5 wood)
+- Level 1: Basic shelter (5 wood)
-  - Provides basic HP regeneration (0.05 HP/tick)
-- Level 2: Improved house (Costs 8 wood)
+- Level 2: Improved house (8 wood)
-  - Increased HP regeneration (0.1 HP/tick)
-  - Larger size
-- Level 3: Advanced house (Costs 15 wood)
+- Level 3: Fortified home (15 wood)
-  - Maximum HP regeneration (0.2 HP/tick)
-  - Largest size
-  - Premium appearance

 Characters will automatically upgrade nearby houses if they have enough resources.